Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: TwistList 2.0 Dataset Construction

-We then combine the word lists and shuffle their order to promote alternation between words with different, yet similar, initial phonemes as experimentation showed that requesting the LLM to “alternate” between words from 2 different word banks, and presenting them separately, still resulted in the words being used largely in the same order that they were presented, and therefore not resulting in the desirable alternation.
-The list is then fed into the LLM (GPT-3.5, accessed August-September 2023) with one of the following prompts: \textbf{Prompt A}: “\textit{Generate a sensible and grammatical tongue-twister using words from the following list: [word-list].
-The output should be a single sentence and be grammatical and coherent}” or \textbf{Prompt B}: “\textit{Generate a tongue-twister by primarily using words from the following list: [word-list].
-The output should be grammatical and coherent}”.
-In the former prompt, we see much more concise outputs that may suffer from coherence issues, whilst in the latter we see more coherent outputs but which often resemble generic poetry more than tongue-twisters (to which we apply further filtering as discussed in \S\ref{Style-Transfer-dataset}).
-Consequently, we use a combination of tongue-twisters generated with either prompt to have a diver All generations are performed with \textit{max\_tokens} set to 1000 and a temperature of 0.8 to facilitate creative completions.
-In total, we generated 17500 example tongue-twisters, of which 11500 were generated with Prompt A, and 6500 with Prompt B (as we favor the more “twisty” outputs of Prompt A overall).\footnote{The imbalance here is due to wishing to promote the generation of "twisty" content, which is more prevalent with Prompt A. Consequently, we sample fewer Prompt B examples to contain a moderate amount of literary/poetic text.}
+In Prompt A, where we specify single-sentence outputs, we see much more concise outputs that may suffer from coherence issues, whilst in Prompt B we see more coherent outputs but which often resemble standard poetry more than tongue twisters (to which we apply further filtering as discussed in \S\ref{Style-Transfer-dataset}).
+Consequently, we use a combination of tongue twisters generated with either prompt to have a diverse range of styles.\footnote{We did not perform extensive prompt-engineering to arrive at these but observed the differing behavior in our preliminary testing.} All generations are performed with \textit{max\_tokens} set to 1000 and a temperature of 0.8 to facilitate creative completions.
+In total, we generated 17,500 example tongue twisters, of which 11,500 were generated with Prompt A, and 6,500 with Prompt B.\footnote{The imbalance here is due to wishing to promote the generation of "twisty" content, which is more prevalent with Prompt A. Consequently, we sample fewer Prompt B examples to contain a moderate amount of literary/poetic text.}